Dr Ottilie Stolte

 Dr Stolte works as an interdisciplinary social scientist who applies societal, community, and critical approaches to her research.

-Ottilie has broad interests in contemporary societal issues and inequalities.
-Particular research interests include poverty, homelessness, health and inequalities.
-In her research, Ottilie seeks to understand psychological issues within the broader social, cultural and political contexts of people's everyday lives.
-In 2006, Ottilie completed her PhD on the implementation frameworks for training policies targeting disadvantaged unemployed people.
-This research examined the policy process, from the macro-level concerns and political constraints, to the local context of community-based initiatives.
+Ottilie has broad interests in contemporary societal issues, inequalities and structural change.
+Key research interests include poverty, homelessness, health and inequalities.
+Using mostly in-depth qualitative research, Ottilie seeks to understand psychological issues within the broader social, cultural, economic and political contexts of people's everyday lives.